 The RCC Library strives to promote student learning and faculty instruction in a friendly and supportive atmosphere.
 Library programs include computer technologies, print and media materials, and information literacy instruction essential to lifelong learning.
 We invite you to visit the Library often.

 We believe that all RCC students are capable of excellence if given the skills necessary to succeed.
-In the new millennium, more than ever, library staff must teach information literacy and learning skills to empower students to take a proactive role in their own education.
+More than ever, library staff must teach information literacy and learning skills to empower students to take a proactive role in their own education.
 The more the Library can respond to changes in the information society, the better we can provide programs essential to preparing students for careers and continued learning.

 - To promote quality education for a diverse, non-traditional, multi-cultural population using information literacy skills development, on-line services, and the use of library collections to support classroom instruction and provide resources and instruction for those pursuing learning on their own.

-- To take a leadership role in the development and use of instruction and information technology essential to effective teaching and learning.
+- To take a leadership role in the development, use of instruction and information technology, and OER resources essential to effective teaching and learning.

 - To initiate and develop partnerships with faculty, staff and colleagues in other institutions to expand learning opportunities for our students.